Mustafanaji0413/webster00/README.md

 <br>
 <strong> <h3> Django Documentation </h3></strong>

-- Django have amazing documentation with a tutorial project and in depth explanations on core components.
+- Django has amazing documentation with a tutorial project and in-depth explanations of core components.
 - <a href="https://docs.djangoproject.com/en/3.2/"> Django Documentation </a>

 <br>